 The Museum is enormously grateful to the Museums, Libraries and Archives Council for its support for this and previous projects.
 The Museum is also grateful to the following for their contributions to 'Something for Every Body': Hélène Alexander, Paul Anand, Gemma Angel, Caroline Bullock, Ben Burt, Alan Butler, Udi Butler, Carol Cripps, Elizabeth Ewart, Horst Gräbner, Margaret Kahwaru, Hilda Kean, Vibha Joshi, Joy Hendry, Jeremy MacClancy, Mervyn Mitton, Howard Morphy, George Nuku, Denise Pakeman, Rosanna Raymond, Allen F. Roberts, Peter Rivière, Analyn Salvador-Amores, Lucy Shanahan, Cyril Siorat, Kelly Teamey, Stanley Ulijaszek, Susan Vogel, Jill Watts, Graeme Were, and Sharon Woodward.

-Texts: Helen Hales; with contributions from Jeremy Coote, Elin Bornemann and Madeleine Ding.
+Texts: Helen Adams; with contributions from Jeremy Coote, Elin Bornemann and Madeleine Ding.

 Photography: Elin Bornemann, Madeleine Ding, Philip Grover, Siân Mundell, Malcolm Osman, and other members of the Museum's staff.

-Podcasts: Helen Hales and Andy McLellan; with contributions from Udi Butler, with Analyn Salvador-Amores, Cyril Siorat, Kelly Teamey, and Sharon Woodward.
+Podcasts: Helen Adams and Andy McLellan; with contributions from Udi Butler, with Analyn Salvador-Amores, Cyril Siorat, Kelly Teamey, and Sharon Woodward.

 Website and ICT: Daniel Burt and Haas Ezzet.